 The Association's investments are now held in The Equities Investment Fund for Charities (Charifund), which is managed by M&G Securities.
-Charifund suffered an unrealised capital loss of £491 (2013: unrealised gain £107,951).
-It has a yield of 4.6% (2013:4%)
+Charifund made an unrealised profit of £50,880 (2015: (£2,157)).
+It has a yield of 4.95% (2015: 4.8%) based on the opening value of the investments held by the Association

 The Trustees have taken a prudent approach to investing the Association's funds.
 They wish to maintain as a strong capital base as possible whilst providing sufficient annual income to meet the needs of the Association.
-This is achieved through investment in the above funds.
+This is achieved through investment in the above fund.
 No social, environmental or ethical considerations are taken into account by the investment managers used by the Association.